Ordinal notation: ξ-notation

 The ξ-notations can be used to name any ordinal less than ε_{0} with an alphabet of only two symbols ("0" and "ξ").
 If these notations are extended by adding functions that enumerate epsilon numbers, then they will be able to name any ordinal less than the first epsilon number that cannot be named by the added functions.
 This last property, adding symbols within an initial segment of the ordinals gives names within that segment, is called repleteness (after Solomon Feferman).

-List
+Examples of Ordinal Notations

 There are many different systems for ordinal notation introduced by various authors.
 It is often quite hard to convert between the different systems.

 Cantor

 "Exponential polynomials" in 0 and ω gives a system of ordinal notation for ordinals less than ε_{0}.
 There are many equivalent ways to write these; instead of exponential polynomials, one can use rooted trees, or nested parentheses, or the system described above.